 “Terminated Transaction” has the meaning set forth in Section 11.2(a).

 “Termination Payment” has the meaning set forth in Section 11.3.

+“Third-Party Independent Evaluator” means a qualified professional experienced in the appraisal of facilities similar to the Facility, with selection mutually agreed by the Parties or absent such agreement, a qualified professional experienced in the appraisal of facilities similar to the Facility with selection mutually agreed by two independent evaluators, with each independent evaluator selected by each of the Parties.

 “Transmission Provider” means any entity or entities transmitting or transporting the Charging Energy and Discharging Energy on behalf of Seller or Buyer to or from the Delivery Point.